translation-gang/ru.vuejs.org/src/v2/guide/migration.md

 <!--
 By using the debounce function from lodash or another dedicated utility library, we know the specific debounce implementation we use will be best-in-class - and we can use it ANYWHERE.
-Not just in our template.
+Not only in our template.
 -->
 <script src="https://cdn.jsdelivr.net/lodash/4.13.1/lodash.js"></script>